The Four Seasons Qigong: Winter & Spring Sets

 This webinar will be offered online through Zoom.
 Please call 503.477.9731 or email firstname.lastname@example.org with any questions.

-The Four Seasons Medical Qigong practice consists of four parts--the Spring, Summer & Fall, and the Year-round Triple Warmer routines.
+The Four Seasons Medical Qigong practice consists of four parts--the Winter, Spring, Summer & Fall, and the Year-round Triple Warmer routines.
 These routines are designed to harmonize the flow of Qi and positively affect one’s spirit, mind, and organs in relation to the changes intrinsic in each season.
 Combining movement, organ-specific sounds, breathing, and self-massage, the Four Seasons Medical Qigong routines for Winter and Spring benefit the Kidneys and the Liver respectively.

 In the First hour, participants will: